Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-controller.md

  - Media Control Metadata Properties

-     You can [set the metadata](#media-control-metadata-properties) on the server side, and then get that metadat on the client side.
+     You can [set the metadata](#media-control-metadata-properties) on the server side, and then get that metadata on the client side.

 ## Prerequisites